Wicomico County, Maryland: County council

 The legislative functions of government are vested in the County Council.
 The County Council consists of seven members, five of whom are elected from single-member districts; the other two are elected at-large.

 County executive

-The County Executive oversees the executive branch of the County government, which consists of a number of offices and departments.
+The county executive oversees the executive branch of the County government, which consists of a number of offices and departments.
 The executive branch is charged with implementing County law and overseeing the operation of County Government.
-The position of County Executive was established by a modification of the County's Charter in 2006.
+The position of County Executive was established by a modification of the county's Charter in 2006.
 Day-to-day functions of the executive branch fall to the appointed Director of Administration, who also serves as the Acting County Executive during vacancies in the office of the County Executive.
 Upon the death of Robert L. "Bob" Culver Jr., on July 26, 2020, the Wicomico County Council appointed then-Director of Administration John D. Psota to that role in an acting capacity until the 2022 election cycle for the county executive seat.

+In June 2024, the Wicomico County Council voted to approve a referendum for the 2024 elections on whether to restore Wicomico County to a council–manager government, thereby abolishing the county executive position.
+The measure, which was not approved by voters, would have gone into effect at the conclusion of Julie Giordano's current term in late 2026.